skerkour/bloom/README.md

 ## Sponsorship

-You find the project awesome and want to contribute financially?
+Do you find the project awesome and want to contribute financially?
 Feel free to create an account on https://bloom.sh and subscribe to a plan.